 Stage your vehicle by braking the pre-stage then the stage beams.
 When the tree is activated three amber lights will light, one after the other.
 Drivers should leave on the last amber and not on the green.
 If you wait for the green light you have waited too long.
 A perfect light is .500.

 Your time slip shows the following.

-• Reaction time – how quickly you reacted to the tree.
+Reaction time - how quickly you reacted to the green light on the starting tree.

 What does the term ET racing mean?

 ET racing refers to side by side handicap racing.
-The driver will make passes in the vehicle to find out where it most consistently runs and indicate the ET to the timing tower by writing it on the drivers side window.
-The racer will race in the class that matches the time break indicated.
+The driver will make passes in the vehicle to find out what time they most consistently run and indicate the predicted ET (dial in time) to the timing tower by writing it on the drivers side window.
+The racer will race in the class that matches the dial in time indicated.
 Then the driver will race its opponent in elimination rounds.
 The dial in marked on the window is entered into the computer to activate the tree with the handicap.
 Both drivers will cross the finish line side by side regardless of how fast the car can run.